skdev/Viagogo-Intern-Test/README.md

 # Viagogo-Intern-Test
 This project was part of the interview process for undergraduate placement schemes at Viagogo.
+(June 2017)

 The scenario provided for this project by Viagogo:
 - Your program should randomly generate seed data